pForest: In-Network Inference with Random Forests: Introduction

-\myitem{\system} We answer this question positively by describing \system, a system which enables programmable data planes to perform real-time inference, accurately and at scale, according to supervised machine learning models. \system takes as input a labeled dataset (e.g., an annotated traffic trace) and automatically trains a \PPPP{}-based~\cite{bosshart2014p4} online classifier that can run directly in the data plane (on existing hardware) and infer labels on live traffic.
-Despite being performed in the data plane, \system inference is accurate---as accurate as if it was done in software using state-of-the-art machine learning frameworks~\cite{scikitle17:online}.
-As an online classifier, \system further optimizes for the classification ``speed'', i.e. it classifies flows as early as possible (after few packets).
+(ASAP) -- never sooner, never later.
+What makes ASAP classification hard, though, is that the optimal number of packets to consider for a classification task heavily depends on the traffic workload, the task itself, and even the individual flow.
+In short, a one-size-fits-all solution does not work.
+Nowadays, in-network classifiers do not support ASAP classification (we discuss related work at length in~\S\ref{sec:related}).
+Existing solutions either classify packets at the end of the flow~\cite{leeSwitchTreeInnetworkComputing2020}, or classify all flows at the same packet count~\cite{hullarEarlyIdentificationPeertoPeer2011,bernailleEarlyApplicationIdentification2006,gomezsenaEarlyTrafficClassification2009,bernailleTrafficClassificationFly2006}, ignoring whether classification is possible on a \emph{per-flow} basis.
+As our evaluation shows, both approaches are suboptimal in practice. \stopsquarepar

-We stress that \system is a general framework that enables to perform in-network inference.
-As such, it does \emph{not} remove the need to obtain a representative training dataset.
-As for any machine learning model, poor input data will result in poor performance.
-We consider the problem of building a representative dataset as orthogonal to this paper.
+\startsquarepar \myitem{\system} In this paper, we describe \system, a system which enables programmable data planes to perform real-time, ASAP inference, accurately and at scale, according to supervised machine learning (ML) models. \system takes as input a labeled dataset (e.g., an annotated traffic trace) and automatically trains a \PPPP{}-based~\cite{bosshartP4ProgrammingProtocolindependent2014} online classifier that can run directly in the data plane and accurately infer labels on live traffic.
+Despite being performed in the data plane and as-soon-as-can-be, \system's inference is accurate.
+In fact, we show that it is as accurate as an offline, software-based classification using state-of-the-art ML frameworks such as \texttt{scikit-learn}~\cite{scikitle17:online}. \stopsquarepar

-\paragraph{\emph{Challenges}} Performing accurate inference directly in the data plane is challenging for at least three reasons.
+\startsquarepar \myitem{Challenges} Performing accurate ASAP inference in the data plane is challenging for at least three reasons.
+First, both the set and values of the relevant features change over a flow's lifetime.
+As an example, the average packet length may be important to classify young flows, but for older flows, the total packet length may be more relevant.
+The values of the latter feature diverge as the flow progresses, so the optimal classification rules may change as well.
+ASAP inference therefore requires to dynamically adapt the selected features and ML models over the lifetime of a flow. \system addresses this problem by training a \textit{sequence} of random forests---dubbed ``context-dependent random forests''---that maps to the different phases of a flow.
+The data plane applies this sequence during the life of a flow until the candidate label is certain enough; \system decides on a \emph{per-flow} basis when the soonest classification is possible. \stopsquarepar